sg893052/sonic-buildimage/L24Services/ACL/ACLEnhancements.md

 ### 3.2.5 Counter DB

 When ACL lookup mode is legacy, the counters will be stored in counters table as its done currently.
-When ACL lookup is in **advanced** mode, ACL counters will be stored in ACL_COUNTERS table.
+When ACL lookup is in **optimized** mode, ACL counters will be stored in ACL_COUNTERS table.
 The schema for the same will be.

 ```
 ACL_COUNTERS: rule_counter_name